pouriyajamshidi/tcping/docs/observability/README.md

 The metrics and the fields are the same wherever they land, see [what tcping sends](#what-tcping-sends).

+### Taking a dashboard to your own Grafana

+Both dashboards read their data source from a **Data source** dropdown rather than naming one, so importing either into a Grafana you already have does not mean editing any JSON:

+1. Open **Dashboards**, then **New**, then **Import**.
+2. Paste the contents of `grafana/dashboards/tcping-influxdb.json`, or `tcping-alloy.json` for the Prometheus one, and press **Load**.
+3. Pick a folder and press **Import**.

+It lands next to your existing dashboards as its own entry, without touching them.
+The **Data source** dropdown at the top then picks which of your InfluxDB, or Prometheus, servers to read.

+Two things to know:

+- The InfluxDB dashboard reads the bucket name from a `bucket` variable, which is set to `tcping`.
+If your bucket is called something else, change it once under **Dashboard settings**, then **Variables**, then **bucket**.
+- Importing only one of the two leaves the link at the top pointing at a dashboard you do not have.
+Import both, or delete the link under **Dashboard settings**, then **Links**.

+To lift single panels into a dashboard you already have rather than importing the whole thing, import it first, then use a panel's menu, **Copy**, and **Paste panel** on the other dashboard.

+> [!IMPORTANT]
+> The InfluxDB dashboard's queries are written in **Flux**, so its data source
+> has to be an InfluxDB **v2** one with the query language set to Flux.
+> tcping writes happily to InfluxDB **v3**, which speaks the same line
+> protocol, but v3 dropped Flux, so the panels come up empty against it and
+> the queries would have to be rewritten in SQL.
+Until that dashboard exists,
+> v3 users are better served by the Alloy and Prometheus side.

 ## Nothing is showing up

 - Check the probes are happening at all with `docker compose logs tcping-influxdb-tcp-brussels`.